oufm/UMS-Interface/README.md

 ![](https://raw.githubusercontent.com/outofmemo/UMS-Interface/master/screenshots/p5.png)

 ## introduction
- * Root permission is needed,or ANR when launch .
+ * Root permission is needed.
  * This program allows you to chose a block device or disk image as a 'disk',and communicate with PC through usb mass storage (just as usb disk do).
  * There are some special usages.
 For example, you can select the whole emmc '/dev/block/mmcblk0' and mount it to pc linux, so that you can some tool like gparted to do something like partition.And you can also use it as boot disk.